shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-buying-faq.md

 to be able to access this information from mobile devices and populate ad requests with this information, which many sellers are unable to do.
-For each impression (display, video, etc.) that is sent out from Xandr's bidder, there is metadata associated with it including latitude and longitude for the location.
-However, Xandr does not assure the accuracy of those coordinates.
+For each impression (display, video, etc.) that is sent out from Microsoft Advertising's bidder, there is metadata associated with it including latitude and longitude for the location.
+However, Microsoft Advertising does not assure the accuracy of those coordinates.
 Also, latitude/longitude coordinates are not being used to determine geography (zip code, metro code, country) targeting.